Abrikot/JobOffersScrapper/README.md

 Install Node.js.
 Run `npm install` inside the workspace.
 This will instace the dependencies this project requires.

+If you don't want to scrap a website, you can simply comment its line out in the `src/config.js` file.

 If scrapping LinkedIn, create a `src/websites/credentials.js` file containing the following:
 ```
 module.exports = {